eth-educators/eth-docker-docs/website/docs/Usage/ResourceUsage.md

 ## Initial sync times

 NB: All execution clients need to [download state](https://github.com/ethereum/go-ethereum/issues/20938#issuecomment-616402016) after getting blocks.
 If state isn't "in" yet, your sync is not done.
 This is a heavily disk IOPS dependent operation, which is why HDD cannot be used for a node.

 For Nethermind, seeing "branches" percentage reset to "0.00%" after state root changes with "Setting sync state root to" is normal and expected.
 With sufficient IOPS, the node will "catch up" and get in sync.

 For Geth, you will see "State heal in progress" after initial sync, which will persist for a few hours if IOPS are low-ish.

 This should complete in under 4 hours.
-If it does not, or even goes on for a day+, you do not have sufficient IOPS for Geth to "catch up" with state.
+If it does not, or even goes on for a week+, you do not have sufficient IOPS for Geth to "catch up" with state.

 Cache size default in all tests.